tlrusse/CRISPRai_NGS/README.md

-# template_speli_project
+# CRISPRa/i project NGS
-This repo is a template project for the Speliotes Lab
+This repo is for CRISPRa/i project NGS